MykalMachon/learning-go/lgwt/README.md

 [See how to do the install here](https://go.dev/doc/install).
 The linux guide was pretty easy which is nice. just had to unzip the zip and add some stuff to my bashrc

+### Creating modules

+To create a module you should create a new folder, cd into it, then run `go mod init <name-of-folder-or-module-or-repo-url>`.
+Each module can have multiple "packages" which are typically in folders that are *inside* the module.
+Each file has `package <package-name>` at the top.

+- module
+  - package1
+    - package1.go
+    - package1_test.go
+  - package2
+    - package2.go
+    - package2_test.go
+  - go.mod (keeps track of module info, deps, and other info)
+  - go.sum (deps lock? seems like a `package.lock.json`?)

+This could be wrong, but it's what I'm seeing so far while going through this course.

 ### Running code
 `go run hello.go`